 Antony Tighe, Heir Apparent

 Dan Tighe’s eldest son Antony was born at Rossanagh in May 1931 and is the present lineal head of the Rossanagh branch.[xxi]
 After an education at Bryanston in Dorset, Antony became the first Tighe in several hundred years to have to go out and earn a living.
 He spent a number of years in Rhodesia before returning to England.
-Antony and his cousin Sir Christopher Coote (late of Ballyfin) are currently Trustees to James Tighe, the unmarried son of Admiral Tighe and present owner of Woodstock.
+Antony and his cousin Sir Christopher Coote (1928–2016), late of Ballyfin, were Trustees to James Tighe, the unmarried son of Admiral Tighe and present owner of Woodstock.
+The Woodstock Estate own 2000 acres of Brandon Hill, Kilkenny’s highest hill; they once owned 22,000 acres.
 James has since made Antony and his son Edward heir to the 1500 acres at Woodstock currently leased out until 2070.
 The family sold their freehold interest in the property and used some of this money to purchase Yaldham Manor near Sevenoaks in Kent where Bryan Tighe’s nephew, Edward Lade, now lives.

 Charles Tighe & Sir Chester Beatty